katungi/React-cli-section/readme.md

  </Box>
 ```

 Let's add a banner to our application, just because we can.
 We will add it within the root Box element.
+We will add it on top of the text input.

 ```javascript
  <Box borderStyle="round" borderColor="green">